-From human nutrition to animal feeds, industrial and medicinal uses, growing Moringa can be of great financial benefit to the farmer.
+From human nutrition to animal feeds, and industrial and medicinal uses, growing Moringa can be of great financial benefit to the farmer.

-In this article, we look at the complete process of growing Moringa, from planning, seed germination, management, harvesting, and processing and marketing.
+In this article, we look at the complete process of growing Moringa, from planning, seed germination, management, harvesting, processing and marketing.
 We will also look at the background of Moringa and the numerous benefits it offers.

 History of moringa